 Price: $19.99 USD

-This app is the proud winner of the Academics' Choice Award for Smart Media in 2016! http://www.academicschoice.com/apps/listening-power-k-3.php
+This app is the proud winner of the Academics' Choice Award for Smart Media! http://www.academicschoice.com/apps/listening-power-k-3.php

 If you would like to win a promo code for this app, please enter via the widget below.
 Winners will be emailed and must redeem their code within 48 hours to claim their prize.
 This giveaway is open to everyone, worldwide, and an iTunes account is required to claim the prize.
 Please ensure you have read and understand our Terms & Conditions.
 Good luck!